juanfranblanco/vscode-solidity/README.md

 Work in progress, any feedback appreciated.

-For ideas, issues, additions, modifications please raise an issue or a pull request at https://github.com/juanfranblanco/vscode-solidity/ and send a message on gitter at https://gitter.im/vscode-solidity/Lobby to get an instant notification.
+For ideas, issues, additions, modifications please raise an issue or a pull request at https://github.com/juanfranblanco/vscode-solidity/ and send a message on gitter at https://gitter.im/vscode-solidity/Lobby or https://gitter.im/Nethereum/Nethereum to get an instant notification.

+## Default project structure

+## As you tyope error highlighting

+## Solium linting

 # Credits